lakshya-02/NTL_techexpo/README.md

-# 🚗 VR Car Driving Simulator
+# 🚗 The Car Driving Simulator VR
 A fully immersive car driving simulator in Unity with VR support using Meta Quest 2 and NITTO Drive 1 Pro steering wheel.
 The simulator features realistic car physics, VR head tracking, and controller-based driving mechanics.

 ---